 Immediately after 31 December 2021, the following settings will cease permanently:

-- overnight, 1-week, 2-month & 12-month sterling LIBOR;
+- overnight, one-week, two-month and 12-month sterling LIBOR;

-- Spot Next, 1-week, 2-month & 12-month Japanese yen LIBOR;
+- Spot Next, one-week, two-month and 12-month Japanese yen LIBOR;

-- 1-week & 2 month US dollar LIBOR;
+- one-week and two-month US dollar LIBOR;

-- all 7 euro LIBOR settings; and
+- all seven euro LIBOR settings; and

-- all 7 Swiss franc LIBOR settings.
+- all seven Swiss franc LIBOR settings.

 IBA published an accompanying feedback statement on its consultation on 5 March 2021.
 IBA stated that as a consequence of not having access to input data required to calculate LIBOR settings on a representative basis beyond the proposed cessation dates, it will cease publication of all LIBOR settings after end of 2021, with the exception of some US dollar LIBOR tenors which will continue until end of June 2023.

 Implications of the announcement